An Employer's Guide to State Reopening Orders

 As governors begin to release new executive orders and plans for reopening businesses, employers are again confronted with a lack of uniformity and inconsistent guidance – much as they were just weeks ago when states issued their closure orders.
 Some reopening orders apply to the entire state, while others carve out specific counties or localities.
 Some orders permit a county or municipality to adopt more restrictive measures, while others do not.
 Gatherings of 10 or more employees are permitted under some orders but prohibited under others; masks are required under some orders but only recommended under others.
 The landscape can be confusing enough for an employer with a single location, but for those operating across states, or even across county lines, keeping track of what is required will be quite the endeavor.

 Employers will need to work through the many questions associated with these state orders, including whether phased returns are required or even appropriate for their businesses, whether they must supply personal protective equipment (such as masks) or if the business can require employees to supply their own, how to procure required personal protective equipment if the employer must or wants to provide it, and how to comply with a state’s social distancing, hygiene protocols, and cleaning and disinfecting requirements.
 Additionally, as employers consider reopening, they will need to focus on other employment issues such as whom to rehire and what to do if an employee tests positive for COVID-19 after the reopening.

-Below is a list of the states that have begun reopening and their executive orders or plans as of the issuance of this alert:
+Below is a list of the states and their orders, guidance and/or plans as of the issuance of this alert: